IQSS/datafest/versioning/02_Github_Desktop.md

 # Version Control with Git/Github

->> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop).
+>> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
 Licensing information available at the bottom of this page.

 ## Getting Started with Github Desktop